-Glencraft has been using natural fibres since we were founded in 1843.
-Nature has an incredible way of providing us with the natural fibres that help keep us warm when it is cold and cool when it’s hot.
+Glencraft has been using natural fibres, since we were founded in 1843, that help keep us warm when it is cold and cool when it’s hot.

-The horsehair is then manually fed in to the hopper.
-The fibres then start to feed through the rollers and at this point they are worked and weighted.
-The hopper feeds in a set amount of air to start to evenly feed the fibres through to the rollers where they begin to open up the fibres.
-As the rope begins to form, the weight and tension helps it become very tight.
-We then begin spinning the rope.
-The more twists and curls that we can put into the rope means that when we open it back up the more spring we will get in the horsehair and ultimately the mattress.
+It's then manually fed in to the hopper, where it is worked and weighted.
+A set amount of air is used to evenly feed the fibres through to the rollers, which begins to open up the fibres.
+As the rope begins to form, the weight and tension helps it become very tight and the rope begins to spin.
+The more twists and curls in the rope, the more spring will be in the horsehair and ultimately the mattress.

 To make the curls and springs permanent, the rope is heated.
 This changes the form of the horsehair and makes it keep it’s spring.
 The rope is then fed into a machine which untwists it.
 The horsehair is now curled and very springy.